Skip to content

 Season by season

 Summer (June–August) — hot.
 The Tel Aviv coast is busy and humid; Jerusalem is hot but dry; the Dead Sea and Eilat are extreme (40°C+), suited to early mornings and water.
 Eilat is a summer beach-break favourite despite the heat.
+If you must travel in July or August, the beat-the-heat summer guide covers the early-morning-first strategy and which regions to prioritise.

 Quick month picker